Contentlos/clp_medic/README.md

 - On/Off-duty system at configurable duty points (ox_target zones)
 - Revive, stabilize (light/medium/heavy), painkillers, and EKG status checks with animations and progress bars
 - Added: death/injury NUI overlay with animated EKG line and state text (stable/unstable/flatline)
+- Added: dispatch/Leitstelle tablet UI with EMS calls (auto-created on player down), assignments, and completion tracking
 - Medic bag item that opens a treatment menu for the closest patient
 - Added: defibrillator item for advanced revive attempts with configurable success chance
 - Added: carry interaction to move downed players and put them down again
+- Added: dedicated healing action for injured but conscious players (separate from revive)
 - Garage with configurable vehicles, spawns with livery index 4 and all extras enabled by default
 - Simple patient vitals feedback (stable/unstable/critical based on health)
 - No hard dependency on `esx_ambulancejob`; compatibility toggle provided